Beneficial-AI-Foundation/dockerfile_verus/README.md

 - `--verify-only-module <module>`: Verify only the specified module
 - Additional arguments are passed through to the cargo verus command

+The script also displays helpful information before running verification:
+- The command being executed
+- The current working directory
+- The Verus version being used

 ## Example Use Cases

 ### Standard Project